Clinical trial of combining botulinum toxin injection and fissurectomy for chronic anal fissure: a dose-dependent study

 Ethics statement

 The study was approved by the Institutional Review Board of King Saud University Medical City (No. IRB-kl983750) and by the Public Institutional Review Board of the Ministry of Health of Saudi Arabia (No. 493875097).
-Participation was voluntary and all participants gave informed consent after receiving a full description of the research.
+Participation was voluntary, and all participants provided informed consent after receiving a full description of the research.

 Study design

-This case series is a prospective study (a nonrandomized simple sampling).
-A total of 116 patients who have presented to the surgical outpatient clinic of King Saud University Medical City (Riyadh, Saudi Arabia) with anal fissure between October 2015 and July 2020 were enrolled.
-Inclusion criteria consisted of all patients with evidence of a posterior or anterior fissure with clinical evidence of an increase in anal resting tone per physical exam.
-We excluded pediatric patients and all female patients that were at high risk of problems, particularly after obstetric operations and deliveries; also, these female patients' sphincters and muscle tone were very weak, and therefore unable to tolerate surgery.
+This case series is a prospective study (involving a nonrandomized simple sample).
+A total of 116 patients who presented to the surgical outpatient clinic of King Saud University Medical City (Riyadh, Saudi Arabia) with anal fissures between October 2015 and July 2020 were enrolled.
+The inclusion criteria consisted of all patients with evidence of a posterior or anterior fissure with clinical evidence of an increase in anal resting tone according to a physical exam.
+We excluded pediatric patients and all female patients who were at high risk of problems, particularly after obstetric operations and deliveries; also, these female patients’ sphincters and muscle tone were very weak, and they were therefore unable to tolerate surgery.
 This could also affect their healing and muscle tone later.
 Persistent symptoms included pain and bleeding after defecation for more than 8 weeks despite conservative treatment.
-Other exclusion criteria included patients with anal abscesses or fistulas; those with fissures associated with different pathologies such as inflammatory bowel disease, concomitant medication that could interfere with BTA such as aminoglycosides, baclofen, or diazepam; and pregnant women.
+Other exclusion criteria included patients with anal abscesses or fistulas; those with fissures associated with different pathologies such as inflammatory bowel disease, concomitant medication that could interfere with BTA such as aminoglycosides, baclofen, or diazepam; and pregnancy.

-The study’s endpoint was the evaluation of complete healing after BTA injection combined with fissurectomy and comparing dose-dependent efficacy and complications between varying doses of 50, 70, and 100 units.
+The study’s endpoint was complete healing after BTA injection combined with fissurectomy, and the study compared dose-dependent efficacy and complications among doses of 50, 70, and 100 units.
 The treatment was considered successful if the patient experienced an absence of symptoms.
-A secondary variable was the latency of the effect, which was defined by considering the interval of time between the day of treatment and the start of symptomatic relief follow-up, and rate of incontinence and time of resolving (days), linked to different doses of BTA (50 units vs. 70 units vs. 100 units).
+A secondary variable was the latency of the effect, which was defined by considering the time interval between the day of treatment and the start of symptomatic relief during follow-up, and the rate of incontinence and time of resolution (days), linked to different doses of BTA (50 units vs. 70 units vs. 100 units).

 Baseline assessment and operative technique

 The procedure was performed as a day-case, under laryngeal mask anesthesia, with the patient lying in the lithotomy position.
 One hundred units of botulinum neurotoxin A (BoNT/A; Botox, Allergan) were diluted with 1 mL of normal saline.
 The solution was injected into the internal anal sphincter using a small 27-gauge needle.
 The injection was divided in half, as is standard; half of the amount was administered between 3 and 9 o’clock, and the other half was administered either at or around the fissure.
-However, the amount of BTA varied; patients received 50, 70, or 100 units.
-The fissurectomy occurred in each patient with a sharp by removing the fibrotic fissure edges and unhealthy granulation tissue at the base.
+However, the amount of BoNT varied, as patients received 50, 70, or 100 units.
+Fissurectomy was performed in each patient using a surgical blade, which involved the precise removal of fibrotic fissure edges and unhealthy granulation tissue at the base.

 Clinical care, follow‐up, and outcome measures